dgc-network/coliving-protocol/identity-service/src/notifications/README.md

   * NotificationAction - actionEntityType: 'user', entityId: U2

 Note: RemixCosign notifications do not stack.
-The means that if a agreement remixes multiple other agreements and the original artist of those agreements cosign the remix, the remix upload user will not receive a single notifications will all of the remix cosigned, but instead get multiple individual notifications.
+The means that if a agreement remixes multiple other agreements and the original landlord of those agreements cosign the remix, the remix upload user will not receive a single notifications will all of the remix cosigned, but instead get multiple individual notifications.